Batla House vs Mission Mangal Box Office Prediction (Day 1): Which Film Will Mint Gold At BO?

 "The film is high on patriotic fervour, which makes it a perfect watch this Independence Day.
 The fact that it is headlined by Akshay Kumar and boasts of a talented star cast makes it really big.
 The buzz surrounding it is really positive," Girish Johar told Times Now.

-Meanwhile, which out of these two films would be your pick for this Independence Day?
+Meanwhile, which film would be your pick this Independence Day?
 Let us know your thoughts in the comment section below.

 THIS Is What John Abraham Said About Batla House's Clash With Akshay Kumar Starrer Mission Mangal